CalebMueller-UH/CalebMueller-UH.github.io/essays/cathedral_and_mound.md

   - Monolithic vs. Modular Design
 ---

-In his book "The Selfish Gene," Richard Dawkins presents a captivating analogy between the construction of a termite mound and the renowned Spanish cathedral, Sagrada Familia.
+Richard Dawkins presents a captivating analogy between the construction of a termite mound and the renowned Spanish cathedral, Sagrada Familia, in his book "The Selfish Gene."
 He notes that while termites, through collective and decentralized efforts, could construct a complex and intricate structure closely resembling the cathedral, the latter was designed and built by a central authority using a top-down approach.

 <img width="500" class="float-end pe-4" src="/img/essayPics/termiteCathedrals.jpg" alt="Decentralized or centralized management">